 The future is bright for finance institutions.
-Globalization, technology innovation, and a growing economy have created new opportunities and faster-than-average growth across the industry.
+Globalization, technological innovation, and a growing economy have created new opportunities and faster-than-average growth across the industry.

 But there’s a caveat.
-Those same factors have also triggered a surge in demand for qualified talent – and many institutions are struggling to meet that demand.
+Those same factors have also triggered a surge in demand for qualified talent – and many institutions are struggling to meet that demand, driving demand for specialized financial services recruiting.

 Talent Trends and Challenges in the Finance Industry